TalTech-HPC-Centre/taltech-hpc-docs/docs/software/turbomole.md

 define
 ```

 The answers to `define`'s questions can be presented as a separate file.
-More about `define` can be read in [‘Quick and Dirty’ Tutorial](http://www.cosmologic-services.de/downloads/TM72-documentation/DOKse8.html) and [TURBOMOLE tutorial](/software/attachments/Turbomole_Tutorial_7-0.pdf).
+More about `define` can be read from the [TURBOMOLE tutorial](/software/attachments/Turbomole_Tutorial_7-0.pdf).
 Some examples of define files can be found [here](/software/define).

 To include solvent effects into calculations, the interactive program `cosmoprep` should be run after `define`.